-- Magazine story implies that the Oklahoma University football team uses stimulant drugs.
+- Magazine story implies that the University of Oklahoma football team uses stimulant drugs.
 More than 60 people, including plaintiff are on the team. - Yes every member of the Sooners football team was defamed.

 Fawcett Publications v.
 Morris (Okla.
 1962)

 Neiman-Marcus v.
 Lait